top of page

 80 Main Street, Southampton, NY 11968

-The shop's most famous occupant was Francis's son, Elias Pelletreau (1726-1810), an acclaimed silversmith, merchant, and celebrated American Patriot.
+The shop's most famous occupant was Francis's son, Elias Pelletreau (1726–1810).
 Between 1750 and 1810, Elias crafted tankards, flatware, porringers, and other highly artistic but utilitarian items, using the structure as his workshop and storefront.
 He served in the local militia, receiving the rank of lieutenant in 1761, then captain in 1765.
 On the eve of the American Revolution in 1776, 50-year-old Elias was too old to fight in the regular army.
 Nevertheless, he continued drilling his militia on the Southampton home front.
-When the Patriots were defeated at the Battle of Brooklyn/Long Island (August 27-30, 1776), Elias fled with his family to Connecticut.
-He remained there during the British occupation of Southampton, returning after the war 1782.
+When the Patriots were defeated at the Battle of Brooklyn/Long Island (August 27–30, 1776), Pelletreau fled with his family to Connecticut.
+He remained there during the British occupation of Long Island, returning to Southampton after the war in 1782.
 Elias's son, nephew, and grandson continued silversmithing at the shop into the mid-1800s.
 The Pelletreau family owned the shop and house until 1866.
-The original house was torn down in 1878, but luckily the old shop survived!
+Unfortunately, the original house was torn down in 1878, but luckily the shop survived!

-Today the shop is occupied by the museum's current artist-in-residence, Alyssa Saccente, of "Gatta Zaffira" Fine Jewelry.
-Ms. Saccente teaches jewelry-making classes, practices her art, and provides free tours for visitors.
-The rear yard features a colonial garden managed by volunteers.
+Today, the Pelletreau Silver Shop is occupied by the museum's talented artist-in-residence, Alyssa Saccente, of "Gatta Zaffira" Fine Jewelry.
+She teaches jewelry-making classes, practices her art, and provides free tours for visitors.
+Tucked away in the rear yard is a charming garden with native and ornamental plants.Â

 Read more about the Pelletreau Silver Shop on our blog.